-Have you ever spotted different types of lizards in Georgia, especially in the backyard of your house, and wondered how they got there, as well as what species of lizard it is?
+Have you ever spotted different types of lizards in Georgia, especially in the backyard of your house, and wondered how they got there, as well as what species of lizard they are?

 More than 18 types of lizards in Georgia could be living in your garden.
 Some are relatively small, some are rather large, and some can be somewhat invasive.

 Is it feasible that Georgia is home to some species of lizard that produce venom?
-Well, Continue reading this article to find out.
+Well, continue reading this article to find out more.

 We’ve listed 7 lizards that live in Georgia and provided some background information on each.